jebitok-dev/1-Jebitok-techincal-writing-blog/cm2kns8rw00060ajxezafelhs.md

 ---

 TryHackMe has released a new Learning Path challenge i.e. Cybersecurity 101 with over $28,000 worth of prizes for grabs in the form of multiple tickets which can be redeemed as TryHackMe vouchers, DEFCON 2025 tickets, Amazon gifts, and TryHackMe t-shirts, among others.
+To participate you can [Launch Learning Path](https://tryhackme.com/paths) and get more details on [**TryWinMe: Think Cyber Monopoly**](https://tryhackme.com/r/room/trywinme)

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1729614396404/c69fdde1-49b1-4f1c-8c8f-aa6f89c892e5.png align="center")